krm-functions/catalog/docs/helm-upgrader.md

   kpt fn sink examples-upgraded
 ```

-> The command outputs some information on `stderr`, which can be ignored for now.

 The command above will process the manifests in the `examples/helm-upgrader` folder, run the
 `helm-upgrader` KRM function and write-back the Kubernetes manifests into
 `examples-upgraded`.